Eat The Rainbow: 10 Super Veggies For Dogs

 Ask 20 people what they feed their dogs and you'll likely get 20 different answers.
 The role of fruit and vegetables in the diet continues to get some debate, but I strongly encourage you to add vegetables and fruit to your dog's bowl.

-Vegetables are full of vitamins, minerals, antioxidants, phytonutrients, and fibre; their role in disease prevention is well documented.
-Vegetables can fill in some of the nutritional gaps in both raw and kibble diets.
+Vegetables are full of vitamins, minerals, antioxidants, phytonutrients, and fiber; their role in disease prevention is well documented.

 There is a wide variety of vegetables you can feed your dog but here is a list of some of my favourites:

 My Top Veggie Picks for Your Dog

 Broccoli - Broccoli is among the most studied and proven vegetable for its cancer fighting properties.
 Broccoli can be fed raw, but you may need to lightly steam it to make it more digestible for your dog.
 Since broccoli has so many amazing health benefits, dogs with hypothyroidism should limit, but not completely omit, lightly steamed broccoli.
 Cooking broccoli reduces the amount of glucosinolates that can affect the thyroid.